estherbouquet/lectura-plus/README.md

 - '####' → URL to the online article (to generate a qrCode)
 - '#######' → category

-You can link a .jpg or a .JPEG file to the corresponding .txt file (if the article contains an illustration for instance) by giving it the same name.
+You can link a .jpg or a .JPG file to the corresponding .txt file (if the article contains an illustration for instance) by giving it the same name.

 ## 💿 install [python-escpos - Python library to manipulate ESC/POS Printers](https://python-escpos.readthedocs.io/en/latest/user/installation.html)